FPRI BMB Ukraine: The US takes on Kolomoisky

-On March 5, the US State Department issued a public designation of Ukrainian oligarch Ihor Kolomoisky for his involvement in “significant corruption,” and banned both him and his immediate family from entering the United States.
+On March 5, the US State Department issued a public designation of Ukrainian oligarch Ihor Kolomoisky for his involvement in “significant corruption”, and banned both him and his immediate family from entering the United States.

 “This is an unprecedented step,” wrote AntAC executive director Daria Kaleniuk in a post on Facebook following the announcement.
 “It’s also a signal from the United States to all of those who work with Kolomoisky and cover for him – they may be next on the list.”